-The eccentric Ukrainian is one of the world’s best loved and strongest grandmasters.
-He broke into the world Top 10 as a 19-year-old, winning the Linares Supertournament in 1989 and following that achievement with an even more impressive victory in the same tournament two years later, where he inflicted the only defeat on second-placed Garry Kasparov.
+The eccentric Ukrainian has been one of the world’s best loved and strongest grandmasters.
+He broke into the world Top 10 as a 19-year-old, winning the Linares Supertournament in 1989, and followed that achievement with an even more impressive victory in the same tournament two years later, where he inflicted the only defeat on second-placed Garry Kasparov.
 At the time it seemed Ivanchuk was Kasparov’s natural heir, but despite numerous tournament successes he’s always fallen short in World Championship events.
 The nearest miss so far was his loss in the 2002 FIDE World Championship final match to compatriot Ruslan Ponomariov.

-Ivanchuk’s love of chess hasn’t dimmed since he turned 40 and he continues to be one of the most active elite grandmasters.
-Although an extraordinary five losses on time ended any hopes of success at the London 2013 Candidates Tournament he still made an impression, winning his mini-matches against both Magnus Carlsen and Vladimir Kramnik.
+Ivanchuk’s love of chess didn't dim when he turned 40 and he remained one of the most active elite grandmasters.
+Although an extraordinary five losses on time ended any hopes of success at the London 2013 Candidates Tournament, he still made an impression, winning his mini-matches against both the players who tied for first place, Magnus Carlsen and Vladimir Kramnik.

 We respect your privacy and data protection guidelines.
 Some components of our site require cookies or local storage that handles personal information.